levilei320/levilei320.github.io/_posts/2025-07-08-blog-post-title-from-file-name.md

 ## My first post
-this is my first post on github.
+My name is Levi Lei.
+I am going into to 10nth grade.
+This is my first class in researching cancer, AI, and Biology